Ledsham, Cheshire

 Ledsham is a village and civil parish in the unitary authority of Cheshire West and Chester and the ceremonial county of Cheshire, England.
 The civil parish includes parts of the hamlets of Badger's Rake and Two Mills.

-It is located on the Wirral Peninsula, approximately 6 mi to the north of the city of Chester and 4 mi to the west of Ellesmere Port.
+It is on the Wirral Peninsula, approximately 6 mi north of Chester and 4 mi west of Ellesmere Port.

 At the 2011 Census, the village had a population of 181.

 History

 In 1085, Ledsham was recorded in the Domesday Book as Levetesham.
 The landowner was Walter de Vernon.
 The land passed by will from the Massey family to Sir Thomas Stanley of Hooton in 1715.

 Formerly a township in Neston parish of the Wirral Hundred, it became a civil parish in 1866.
 The population was recorded at 56 in 1801, 94 in 1851, 82 in 1901, 116 in 1951 and 88 in 2001.

 The village was served by Ledsham railway station on the former Chester and Birkenhead Railway.
 A local cottage had been used as the station building, until the provision of more substantial facilities.

-At its height, Ledsham station had four platforms and was situated at the southern end of the railway's quadrupled section.
-The station never achieved the commercial potential expected by its owners, primarily due to its remote rural location.
+At its height, Ledsham station had four platforms and was at the southern end of the railway's quadrupled section.
+The station never achieved the commercial potential expected by its owners, primarily because of its remote rural location.

 Ledsham station closed completely on 20 July 1959.

 However, two tracks of the line are still part of the Merseyrail network.